Dr. Jermaine Williams Named President of Montgomery College

 “Montgomery College has long been a leader among community colleges nationally and I am excited to be joining the ranks at this time of change and great urgency,” Dr. Williams said.

 Dr. Williams has served as the president of SUNY Nassau Community College (NCC), a Hispanic Serving Institution, since 2019.
 NCC is the largest single-campus community college among the 30 community colleges in the State University of New York (SUNY) system.
 Dr. Williams has focused his energies there on improving access for students, as well as retention and graduation, with special attention to mitigating social inequities for historically underrepresented people.
-He has been widely lauded for his inclusive leadership style and for building teams that create strategic programing and policies to improve student outcomes.
+He has been widely lauded for his inclusive leadership style and for building teams that create strategic programming and policies to improve student outcomes.

 “The heart of any organization is unequivocally its people.
 Institutions don’t drive themselves,” Dr. Williams added.
 “It’s the people who build them and nurture them.
 And I can see that Montgomery College has been fortified by people who believe that care, compassion, and equity are the hallmarks for addressing unmet student needs.”

 Known as a collaborative leader, Dr. Williams focused on supporting the mission and spirit of community colleges.
 Having taught at two-year and four-year institutions for more than eight years, he has experienced higher education from several important vantage points.
 Dr. Williams’ view of higher education as a public good informs his personal passion about enhancing access, completion, and post-completion success.
 His professional approach to student success is deeply rooted in equity-minded systems and data-informed analysis.